quickdrawsoftware/docs.quickdrawsoftware.com/docs/jitsi-cfn/jitsi-cfn-8-faq.md

 ### Q: How do I SSH to the instances?

 A: You have to SSH to the Control instance, then from there SSH to the other instances.
-For security reasons, all the HAProxy, Meet, and JVB instances are inside a private subnet and don't have an external IP that's reachable via SSH.
+For security reasons, all the HAProxy, Meet, JVB, and TURN instances are inside a private subnet and don't have an external IP reachable via SSH.
 You access the Control instance at the fixed elastic IP for the instance.
 The username is "ubuntu", and you have to use the private key file of the SSH key pair you provided to the template at launch, AWS doesn't allow password-based access over SSH.
 Typically this means something like:

 `ssh -i ~/privatekey.pem ubuntu@xxx.xxx.xxx.xxx`

 Once you're in that instance, you can copy your private key file to e.g. `/root/.ssh/jitsi.pem`, which will enable SSH'ing from the Control instance to the other hosts on their private IP.
 Make sure to `chmod 600 /root/.ssh/jitsi.pem` or SSH will complain.

+So, for example, to SSH to the TURN instance from the Control instance, you would do:

+`sudo ssh -i /root/.ssh/jitsi.pem ubuntu@10.0.0.11`

 ### Q: How do I configure the DNS?

 A: Create a CNAME for your subdomain that points to the ELB DNS address provided in the CloudFormation stack outputs.
 Exactly how to configure the CNAME will depend on your specific domain registrar.

+On many registrars, the CNAME will need to have a trailing dot `.` at the end of the ELB DNS address, like `meet.example.com.` - be sure to check with your registrar what format to use.

 Once the DNS record is created, it will usually take a few minutes for DNS changes to propagate (anywhere from 5m to 24h depending on your registrar).
 Note that it also takes roughly 5-10m from the time the stack completes provisioning until the services are all available, as various machines boot up (though DNS almost always takes longer, so in practice you won't notice).

+If you enabled TURN, you'll also need to create an A record for the TURN domain that points to the TURN server's IP address, which is also provided as a stack output.

 ### Q: How do I run Jitsi on the root/apex domain?